 The best part about Taskade views is that you can transform a simple list—like the one we created earlier—into a fully functional Kanban workflow.

-Each parent element we outlined earlier is now a separate card while all child elements have turned into individual work items.
+Each parent element from the original list is now a separate card while all child elements have turned into individual work items.
 Lists and boards share the same data set, but they let your team tackle projects in two completely different ways you can switch between in an instant.

 3. The Action View ⏰